 To add device drivers to your Windows installations, you must install System Enablement Packs (SEPs).
-Any uninstalledSEPs are automatically installed when you run the SGTKWinPE.cmd script.
+Any uninstalled System Enablement Packs are automatically installed when you run the SGTKWinPE.cmd script.
 You can also install SEPs manually by using the InstallSEPs.cmd script.
-For more information about SEPs, see Chapter 5, "System Enablement Packs," on page 55.
-After an SEP is installed, the Windows PE device drivers are located in subdirectories of the sgdeploy\SGTKWinPE\Drivers directory.
+For more information about SEPs, see Chapter 5, "System Enablement Packs," on page 59.
+After a SEP is installed, the Windows PE device drivers are located in subdirectories of the sgdeploy\SGTKWinPE\Drivers directory.
 The subdirectories are named WinPE_architecturetype_TK_YYYY-MM-DD, where